2020 in ONE Championship: Background

 ONE: Big Bang 2 will be headlined by a Muay Thai fight between Taiki Naito and Jonathan Haggerty.
 In the co-main event, Nieky Holzken will return from a year long layoff to take on Elliot Compton.

 Errol Zimmerman returns from a two-year hiatus from kickboxing to fight Rade Opacic.
 In the remaining MMA bouts, Tetsuya Yamada is scheduled to fight Kim Jae Woong, and Ali Motamed will fight Chen Rui.

 Masoud Safari was scheduled to face Anderson Silva, but was removed from the card when Silva stepped up to face Aygün on ONE Championship: Big Bang card.

 A welterweight fight between Agilan Thani and Tyler McGuire was later added.

 Results

-Road to ONE 5: WSS
+Road to ONE: World Siam Stadium

 Road to ONE 5: WSS was a Muay Thai event held by ONE Championship in partnership with World Siam Stadium (WSS) on December 7, 2020, at the World Siam Stadium in Bangkok, Thailand.